realtechsupport/vertical-public-space/README.md

 **Overview**

 The vertical-public-space code repository and the university seminar it accompanies has a dual purpose.
-First to foster a critical understanding of the information flows created in the expanding public vertical space (Parks) of earth orbiting satellites, and second to build practical capacity for code-based, design-centric experimentation with these complex assets.
+First to foster a critical understanding of the information flows created in the expanding public vertical space (Parks) of earth orbiting satellites, and second to build practical capacity for code-based, design-centric, thinking-with-making experimentation with these complex assets.
 The course materials are designed for graduate level non-engineering students with design, architecture and art practitioners in mind.
 Parallel to the image processing experiments the course focuses on remote sensing as a field of cultural studies.
 Here is a list of [texts](https://paperpile.com/shared/y6TOO0) discussed in the course.

 While there are numerous other data sources such as [Planet](https://www.planet.com/) and [Google Earth](https://www.google.com/earth/), this course works with freely available satellite imagery from the [European Space Agency's Sentinel2 program](https://sentinel.esa.int/web/sentinel/missions/sentinel-2).